Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Review Methodology

+The query was constructed using the expression: \verb +Set A or (Set B and Set C)+.
 We focused on archival, peer-reviewed publications, including full and short papers in journals and conferences, as well as book chapters, workshop submissions, posters, and works in progress.
 We searched in common digital libraries for publications in Human--Computer Interaction and Visualization, namely \href{https://ieeexplore.ieee.org/}{IEEE Xplore}, \href{https://dl.acm.org/}{ACM Digital Library}, \href{https://link.springer.com/}{Springer Link}, and \href{https://onlinelibrary.wiley.com/}{Wiley Online Library}.
-The searches with the described query \footnote{The specific search syntax for each library can be found in the supplemental material.} in these libraries \footnote{ At the time of performing this query, the Springer library did not support an advanced search.
-Thus, we filtered the results using a script (see supplemental material).} resulted in 355 publications (see \cref{fig:prisma}).
-The cut-off date for all searches was August 12th, 2024.
+The searches with the described query \footnote{The specific search syntax for each library can be found in the supplemental material.} in these libraries \footnote{ \add{The advanced search of the Springer library only allows searching in the title and keywords and not in the abstract.} } resulted in \add{438} publications (see \cref{fig:prisma}).
+The cut-off date for all searches was \add{December 11th, 2025}.

-\ro{Identification via other methods.} In addition to the query search, we selected papers through three other methods (see \cref{fig:prisma}).
-First, we selected all papers referring to the original definition of \hui{} by Feiner~and~Shamash~\cite{feiner1991hybrid} through a Google Scholar search using ``Publish or Perish''~\cite{harzing2007publish}.
-Second, we manually added further publications that we found relevant.
-Finally, we selected all publications presented at the IEEE ISMAR 2023 Workshop on Hybrid User Interfaces~\cite{hubenschmid2023hybrid}.
-The three methods resulted in 224 publications (see \cref{fig:prisma}).
-The cut-off date was August 12th, 2024.
+\ro{Identification via other methods.} In addition to the query search\add{---and in line with PRISMA guidelines---}we selected papers through three other methods (see \cref{fig:prisma}). \add{First, we selected all papers referring to seminal works of adjacent research areas (i.e., \cite{elmqvist2011distributed, zagermann2022complementary, brudy2019crossdevice, auda2023scoping, mayer2024crossing, reipschlager2020augmented}) or to the original definition of \hui{}s~\cite{feiner1991hybrid}, through a Google Scholar search using ``Publish or Perish''~\cite{harzing2007publish}.} Second, we manually added further publications that \add{were part of the authors' paper collection, discussed among four authors, and eventually identified as potentially relevant.
+Some of these handpicked papers did not appear through other search strategies as their individual focus was not the technological setting but the investigated use case (\eg studying window management of virtual displays~\cite{pavanatto2024multiple}).} Finally, we selected all publications presented at the IEEE ISMAR 2023 Workshop on Hybrid User Interfaces~\cite{hubenschmid2023hybrid}, \add{as contributions to this workshop have explicitly been peer-reviewed in the context of \hui{}s}.
+The three methods resulted in \add{797} publications (see \cref{fig:prisma}).
+The cut-off date was \add{December 11th, 2025}.